-I received an e-mail yesterday from “Joyce” who said I had printed the wrong dosage for Imodium and dogs in this article about doggie diarrhea.
+I received an email the other day from “Joyce” who said I had printed the wrong dosage for Imodium and dogs in this article about dog medications safe for dog diarrhea.

-Panicked, I rushed to double-check right away, and found that I had NOT listed the wrong dosage… Whew!
+Panicked, I rushed to double-check right away, and found that I had NOT listed the wrong dose… Whew!

-Her confusion lies in the fact that I mentioned the dosage for liquid medications in milliliters (ml), whereas others (including a site I actually linked to in that article) sometimes mention the dosage for solid medications (i.e. pills) in milligrams (mg).
+Her confusion lies in the fact that I mentioned the dosage for liquid medications in milliliters (ml), whereas others (including a site I actually linked to in that article) sometimes mention the dosage for solid medications (pills) in milligrams (mg).

-UPDATE: There’s a new “important note” about Imodium below.
+UPDATE: See the new “important note” about Imodium below.

 For some reason, my dogs have always been more receptive to liquid forms of medicine, rather than pills.

-Which brings to light the fact that it’s imperative that you closely double-check dosing information before dispensing any human medications to your pets.
+Which brings to light the fact that it’s imperative to closely double-check dosing information before dispensing any human medications to your pets.

-While there rarely is a difference in the effectiveness of liquid vs solid medications, there is a huge difference in dosages if you happened to mistake mg’s (milligrams) for ml’s (milliliters).
+While there rarely is a difference in the effectiveness of liquid vs solid medications, there is a huge difference in doses if you happened to mistake mg’s (milligrams / weight) for ml’s (milliliters / volume).

-Here’s a great online conversion tool for measuring things by volume or by weight.
+Here’s a great online Vet Conversion Calculator for measuring things for your dog by volume or by weight.

-This list has been a lifesaver for me.
-It has saved me lots of unnecessary trips to the vet, when I could simply provide some pet-friendly doses of over-the-counter medications that we already had on hand.
+This list has been a lifesaver for me!
+It has saved me lots of unnecessary trips to the vet — when I could simply provide dog-friendly doses of over-the-counter medications that we already had on hand.

-The human medicine we use most frequently with our dog is Benadryl.
+One of the human meds for dogs we use most frequently in our household is Benadryl.

 Now onto the lists of acceptable household medications for pets that I got from my veterinarian…

-The form I got from my vet in December of 2007:
+The Household Medications For Pets chart I got from my vet in December of 2007: